johnturner4004/Learning_CPP/README.md

 ## Comparisons

 This shows how to use comparisons in an if statement.
+A comparison compares two values to each other.

 ### Things Learned from Comparisons